Pink (singer): Other causes

+In 2022, Pink released a protest song "Irrelevant" and announced all proceeds would be donated to Michelle Obama's nonpartisan voting initiative "When We All Vote".
 Pink collaborated with PEN America in 2023 to give away 2,000 books at two concerts in Florida in 2023.
 The titles included Beloved by Toni Morrison, Amanda Gorman's The Hill We Climb, Girls Who Code by Reshma Saujani, Todd Parr's The Family Book, and others from PEN America's Index of Banned Books.
 In January 2025, Pink performed at the FireAidLA benefit concert to raise money for families affected by wildfires.